tomjoht/tomjoht.github.io/_restapicourse/restapi1_8.md

 * The response will be passed into the `data` argument of the success function.
 * Success contains an anonymous function that writes the response to the `output` tag on the page.

-## Customize the above code
+## Customize the above code in a HTML page

 The above code is general and not specific to the weather API.
 We have to plug in our own values in a few places.

 For this exercise, use the weatherdata endpoint.

 1. Open a text editor and copy the previous code into a new document.
 Save the document as weatherdata.html.
 2. Change the `url` value from `https://SOMEAPI.p.mashape.com/` to your weatherdata endpoint.
 For example, `https://simple-weather.p.mashape.com/weatherdata?lat=37.354108&lng=-121.955236`.
 3. Where it says `YOUR_API_KEY`, enter your Mashape API key.
-4. Remove the two `\\` next to `console.log(data);` to uncomment this part of the code.
+4. Remove the two backslashes `\\` next to `console.log(data);` to uncomment this part of the code.

 	The response from the API will be passed to the `data` argument of the success parameter.
 By logging `data` to the console, we can inspect the response in the JavaScript Console in our browser.